Runner’s Knee Rehab Resources >>

-There are of course numerous different potential causes for knee pain.
-However in the running population, the two most common varieties we see are:
+There are of course numerous different potential causes for knee pain when running.
+However amongst runners, the two of the most common types of knee pain we see are:

 Both of these conditions have a nasty habit of starting off slightly niggly then developing into a full-blown chronic injury if not assessed and rehabilitated appropriately.

-This time of year, during spring marathon season, we see a great deal of runners coming to us with one or the other of these knee injuries.
+This time of year, during spring marathon season, we see a huge number of runners coming to us with one or the other of these knee injuries.
 It happens every year.
 Their stories are usually very similar, involving an increase in weekly running milage and long run duration in preparation for a late-spring marathon.

-This increased running volume and frequency often exacerbates existing flaws in running form, leading to injuries such as these, which had previously been avoided in times of lower run volume.
+This increased running volume and frequency often exacerbates existing biomechanical flaws in running form, leading to injuries such as these, which had previously been avoided in times of lower running volume and training load.

 Read the following descriptions and note which symptoms and locations seem similar to your pain.
 This will provide a good guide to the nature of your injury.

-Most guides will cite location of the pain around your knee as being the most obvious differentialting factor between these two injuries.
+Most guides will cite the location of the pain around your knee as being the most obvious differentiating factor between these two injuries.
 With ITBS more typically presenting as lateral knee pain, and PFPS being more anterior in location, originating from the knee cap area.

 However, there are various other factors you can take into consideration in identifying your injury.

-That said, Paul Ingraham at SaveYourself.ca has constructed this useful table comparing the common symptoms for these two common running related knee complaints:
+That said, Paul Ingraham at Painscience.com has constructed this useful table comparing the symptoms of both patellofemoral pain syndrome (runner’s knee), and ITB syndrome:

 Iliotibial Band Syndrome Patellofemoral Pain Syndrome The epicentre of the pain is on the side of the knee.
 Symptoms may occur nearly anywhere around the entire knee, particularly in severe cases, but the worst spot has to be on the side of the knee.
 The epicentre of the pain is somewhere under or around the kneecap.
 As with ITBS, symptoms may occur nearly anywhere, but it will usually be mainly on the front of the knee.
 There is a spot on the side of your knee, right around the most sticky-outy bump, that is sensitive to poking pressure, but your kneecap is not particularly sensitive when pushed firmly straight into the knee.
 It’s not very comfortable pushing your kneecap straight into your knee, but there is no particularly sensitive spot on the side of your knee.
 Pain tends to be worse when descending stairs or hills, and is either not painful at all or noticeably less painful when ascending.
 Pain tends to be worse when ascending stairs or hills, but may be painful both ascending and descending.
 Pain first started while going downhill.
 Pain first started while going uphill.
 Both PFPS and ITBS can start over the course of a few hours or a day, but ITBS almost always does.
 The pain can start relatively quickly.
 Your pain grew relatively slowly, over months or years.
 Doing a deep knee bend does not especially hurt.
 Doing a deep knee bend definitely hurts.
 Pain is not particularly affected by sitting, although it might get worse after sitting for quite a while (longer than an hour).
 Pain is clearly aggravated by sitting with knees bent.
 When you get up, it hurts more than it did when you sat down.
 You do not have any obvious structural problems in the legs.
 You are a little knock-kneed, have flat feet, or kneecaps that seem to be kind of at a funny angle.
 Symptoms tend to be quite consistent and predictable, with only minimal changes in the intensity of the epicentre over time, and almost no change in the exact location of the hottest spot.
 PFPS may also have consistent symptoms, in which case you can’t really check either side for this point.
 However, if you experience seemingly mysterious fluctuations in intensity or location — if you find that the problem is just not very predictable — this is a strong indicator that you have PFPS, not ITBS, so you should check this side.